Foso/Jetpack-Compose-Playground/docs/general/composeconfusion.md

 Jetpack Compose is a UI Toolkit for Android developed by Google.
 It is using **Compose Runtime/Compose Compiler Plugin** and **Compose UI**

-# Compose for Web
+# Compose HTML
-[Compose for Web](https://compose-web.ui.pages.jetbrains.team/) is a UI Toolkit for Web developed by JetBrains written in Kotlin/JS.
+Compose HTML is a UI Toolkit for Web developed by JetBrains written in Kotlin/JS.
 It is using the **Compose Runtime** and the **Compose Compiler Plugin**.
 It does not use Compose UI, because it uses Compose Wrappers for the HTML DOM UI Elements.

 # Compose for Desktop
 **Compose for Desktop** is a UI Toolkit developed by JetBrains.
 It runs on the JVM and it is using  **Compose Runtime**, **Compose Compiler Plugin** and a Compose UI version for desktop which is using Skia to target Windows, macOS, Linux.
 Additional it provides components for desktop specific apps like scrollbars or mouse support and Swing interop.